Major Work Activity C – Installs air and material handling systems

 insulation is secured by applying fasteners and components |

-- tools and equipment include: knives, end cutters, pin spotters, banders, snips
+- tools and equipment: knives, end cutters, pin spotters, banders, snips, glue guns, paint brushes

-- fasteners and components include: pins, z-bars, glue, insulation washers, bands
+- fasteners and components: pins, z-bars, glue, insulation washers, bands

 Knowledge